s15n/par-lang/README.md

 ### Combining operations

-I took the liberty to combine operations in the last snippet before explaining because otherwise it would be unbearably long.
+I took the liberty to combine operations in the last snippet before explaining it, because otherwise it would be unbearably long.

 Multiple operations on the same channel, one after another, can be combined into a single statement.
 For example,